 Finally, in 1833, the Slavery Abolition Act (also referred to as British Imperial Act) brought an end to chattel slavery throughout the Empire, coming into effect on August 1, 1834 in Britain, Canada, and several other colonies, and 1838 in parts of the Caribbean and elsewhere.
 Various other slavery resistance events had taken place in other territories, all in anticipation of or inspired by the Act.

 Canada continued to lead in the fight against slavery even after abolition.
 Towns and villages throughout Upper Canada, and eventually the other colonies of British North America, became the first safe havens for thousands of enslaved Africans whose courage and resilience pushed them to break free of their bonds in the United States.
 Without the freedom guaranteed throughout Canada and the British Empire, this first freedom movement in the Americas could not have flourished.

 The Toronto Caribbean Carnival, or Caribana, grew from Emancipation Day ceremonies held throughout Ontario and the arrival of Afro-Caribbean immigrants in the 1960s.
 It was created both to commemorate the centennial of Canadian Confederation and the emancipation of enslaved Africans throughout the Commonwealth.

-The province of Ontario already dedicated August 1st as Emancipation Day in 2008.
-To declare August 1st as Emancipation Day throughout Canada claims for the entire country a meaningful commemoration that both affirms and underpins our multicultural reality for ourselves and for the world.
+National observance of Emancipation Day throughout Canada claims for the entire country a meaningful commemoration that both affirms and underpins our multicultural reality for ourselves and for the world.